GerRudi/My-initial-Settings-for-Windows-10/README.md

 # My-initial-Settings-for-Windows-10
-The first things I do and block when reinstalling Windows 10 - mainly as a reminder for myself.
+The first things I do and block when reinstalling Windows 10 - mainly intended as a reminder for myself.

 # Before the Installation